Tips for traveling to Italy for the first time, ouritalianjourney.com

 BUS

 Bus tickets must be purchased before you get on board.
-You can purchase bus tickets at kiosks and at Tabacchi shops.
+You can purchase bus tickets at kiosks and Tabacchi shops.
 You also, like train tickets, must validate this ticket!

 ouritalianjourney.com